morewings/structure/README.md

 const useModalComponent = () => {
   const {openModal} = useModalActions();
-  // we can pass props to ModalContent here, see `modalProps` return modalProps => {
+  // we can pass props to ModalContent here, see `modalProps`.
+Props should be serializable since they are stored in redux. return modalProps => {
     openModal({
       modalType: modalTypes.NEW_MODAL_NAME,